 If you want a career change and are not sure what you want to do, it’s a very expensive way to get back to college.

 2. Changing a Career is a Process and not a Destination

 We tend to not know exactly what a career change is like.
 It’s a process that takes time.
 Depending on where your shift is going, the entire process can take months to years before you finally find your feet.
 The best way to handle a career change is to look at it as a process that takes steps to reach a destination.

 Keep in mind that a career grows with time and you need the patience to grow it.
-You won’t find yourself operating at the level you’ve been in your last employment.
+You may not find yourself operating at the level you’ve been in your last employment straight away.

 3. You Must Know How to Do the Job

 When you’re considering a career change, much will be expected from you.

 Nobody will give you a job offer unless you know how to do it.
 Since this is not your first job, you will be considering getting into the field at a level above the entry-level with little to no experience at all.
 So what can you do if you want to get into a new career, if you have no experience to do the job or if you never can use the new skills confidently?